Geoffrey-McGregor/CHMC-Codes/README.md

 # Compact Chi
 **Executible files to reproduce figures** _(No modification to the code or parameters is required)_

-1. `CompactViolin_ produces Figure 1`
+1. `CompactViolin.m produces Figure 1`

-2. `CompactHeatD produces the top two panels of Figure 2`
+2. `CompactHeatD.m produces the top two panels of Figure 2`

-3. `CompactHeatP_ will produces the bottom two panels of Figure 2`
+3. `CompactHeatP.m will produces the bottom two panels of Figure 2`

-4. `CompactConverence_ produces Figure 3`
+4. `CompactConverence.m produces Figure 3`

 **Additional executible file**